 Non-prescription medicines (over the counter medicines) can be administered following written permission by the child's parent.
-GPs and other prescribers should not be required to write to confirm that it is appropriate to administer over the counter medicines - parents can provide this consent.
+GPs or other appropriate prescriber ie nurse should not be required to write to confirm that it is appropriate to administer over the counter medicines - parents can provide this consent.
 However the school will only administer non-prescription medicines in exceptional circumstances.
 If there are a significant number of children needing medicine this has an impact upon teaching and learning and staffing.